Explore examples that illustrate modeling, control, and simulation of electrical systems.

-Model a lead-acid battery cell using the Simscape™ language and animate the simulation results using customized dashboard blocks.
+Model a lead-acid battery cell using the Simscape™ language.

 Simulate a battery pack consisting of multiple series-connected cells in an efficient manner.
 It also shows how a fault can be introduced into one of the cells to see the impact on battery performance and cell temperatures.
 For efficiency, identical series-connected cells are not just simply modeled by connecting cell models in series.
 Instead a single cell is used, and the terminal voltage scaled up by the number of cells.
 The fault is represented by changing the parameters for the Cell 10 Fault subsystem, reducing both capacity and open-circuit voltage, and increasing the resistance values.